 I would like to report animal cruelty.
 How do I do that?

-Please fill out our cruelty report form or call our cruelty investigator at 901-937-3910 with the address of the animal, as well as the potential violations.
+Please fill out our cruelty report form or call our cruelty hotline at 901-937-3910 with the address of the animal, as well as the potential violations.
 Please remember that we are limited as to federal, state, city and county laws.
 For example, even though it is our position that permanently chaining a dog is inhumane, it is legal in our community, so there’s nothing our cruelty investigator can do in that situation other than try to educate the pet owner.
 Education DOES work sometimes!
 But we are only legally able to seize animals in situations where the owners are breaking the law.

 We are unable to send the cruelty investigator or ambulance staff out to search for an animal who is on the move.
 We can only respond to complaints and tips about dogs and cats who are confined in a single location.